Tin Can Tourists: Camping, Shuffleboard, and Traverse City

 accessed June 20, 2024, https://localhistory.tadl.org/items/show/18216.

 However, before World War I there were few public campgrounds.
 Consequently, automobile tourists had to ask permission to park on private property.
 As a result, tourist travelers were looked upon and compared to other camping groups (tramps, hoboes, Roma).
-Under these conditions, the Tin Can Tourist Association was formed in Tampa, Florida in 1919; the name itself started as a joke, referring to “tin lizzie,” Model T cars, and the campers’ diet of tin-canned food.5 The association was officially formed in order “to unite fraternally all auto campers, to spread the gospel of cleanliness in all camps, and to help enforce the rules governing all public campgrounds.”6 However, an unwritten motivation for the T.C.T. was to clear up the misconceptions about automobile tourists.
-The association worked to provide tourist campers with some legitimacy and order that would set them apart from other minority groups.
+Under these conditions, the Tin Can Tourist Association was formed in Tampa, Florida in 1919; the name itself started as a joke, referring to “tin lizzie” Model T cars, and the campers’ diet of tin-canned food.5 The association was officially formed in order “to unite fraternally all auto campers, to spread the gospel of cleanliness in all camps, and to help enforce the rules governing all public campgrounds.”6 However, an unwritten motivation for the T.C.T. was to clear up the misconceptions about automobile tourists.
+The association worked to provide tourist campers with legitimacy and order that would set them apart from minority groups.
 Even a decade after their first reunion in the city, the T.C.T. was still a topic of debate in Traverse City in 1946.
 The opinion piece in the Traverse City Record Eagle alludes to the annual reunion in Traverse City, as well as the fraught conception of the tourists: "Unfortunately, a few of the uninformed still think of the Tin Canners as tramps, which they never were…The tin can was the symbol of hoboes for many years and the name reflected unfavorably on the society which selected it."7

 The opinion piece is characteristic of the public perception on homeless or “vagrant” groups over the ages.
 Indeed, this societal response to nomads or “vagrants” predates American history itself (dating back to the Middle Ages) and is a complex social issue far greater than the scope of this research.
 However, the topic of “tramps” is relevant to the development of camping and is imperative for understanding the groups that the T.C.T. were often compared to in disparaging fashions.
 What used to mean traveling by foot or as it was used in the Civil War, a “long, tiring, or toilsome walk or march,” “tramp” was transformed into a derogatory word to refer to a vagrant life.8 Among the societal problems because of the Civil War (1861-1865) and industrialization, a considerable population of men were transient workers and/or homeless.